arnodelorme/wp15/BIDScramble/README.md

-  inputdir        The input directory with the real data outputdir       The output directory with generated pseudo data include         A wildcard pattern for selecting input files to be included in the output directory {blur,permute}  Scrambling methods (by default the output images are nulled).
+  inputdir        The input directory with the real data outputdir       The output directory with generated pseudo data include         A wildcard pattern for selecting input files to be included in the output directory {blur,permute}  Scrambling method (by default the output images are nulled).
 Add -h for more help
-    blur          Apply a 3D Gaussian smoothing filter permute       Randomly permute the image along one or more dimensions
+    blur          Apply a 3D Gaussian smoothing filter permute       Perfom random permutations along one or more image dimensions

 options:
   -h, --help      show this help message and exit

 examples:
-  bidscrambler_nii bids pseudobids '*.nii*' bidscrambler_nii bids pseudobids 'sub-*_T1w.nii.gz' blur 20
+  bidscrambler_nii bids pseudobids '*.nii*' bidscrambler_nii bids pseudobids 'sub-*_T1w.nii.gz' blur -h bidscrambler_nii bids pseudobids 'sub-*_T1w.nii.gz' blur 20
   bidscrambler_nii bids pseudobids 'sub-*_bold.nii' permute x z'
 ```